riverhuang1107/everai_documentation/README_en.md

 ## Create secrets
 Secrets are a secure way to add credentials and other sensitive information to the containers your functions run in.

+This step is optional, depending on whether the model and Docker image require security certification.

 You can create and edit secrets on [EverAI](everai.expvent.com), or programmatically from Python code.

-Depending on whether the model and Docker image require security certification.

 In this case, we will create one secret for [quay.io](https://quay.io/) .
 ```bash